How To Volunteer in the US National Parks

 Opportunities to volunteer at your local national park—or one far away that you’ve been dreaming of visiting—are virtually limitless through its Volunteers-In-Parks (VIP) program.
 Work can include visitor services, planting trees, maintaining trails, hosting a campground, clearing invasive species, and more.

-What’s more, the NPS makes it incredibly easy to sign up.
+The NPS also makes it incredibly easy to sign up.
 Only have a single day to contribute?
 No problem.
 Looking for a year-long position?
 Also cool.
 Visiting on your own?
 That works.
 Bringing the kids or an entire group?
 There’s work for everyone.
 Whether you’re looking to help out in the next couple of weeks or several months down the road, the NPS likely has a spot for you.

 If you know exactly where you’d like to volunteer, contact the park directly to see how you can help out.
 (NPS also encourages you to reach out if you’re volunteering with children or someone with a disability to confirm that the park has accessibility measures in place.)